kristopolous/EvDa/README.md

  * You can pass in K/V object style arguments similar to the ev() notation above.

-### Extras
-There is an addon file for set, collection, and counter abstractions; these includes regex finding of keys, push, pop, and atomic incrementers and decrementers.
-They are available in evda-extra.js.
-They are currently not covered in the test cases.

 **[setter] ev.group(list, params)**

  * Identical to an ev() command as documented above, except for the first parameter